 - Have a disability related to a service-connected condition

 “Disability” in this context can refer to:

 - An illness or injury sustained while serving in the military

 - A pre-existing condition that was aggravated by the applicant’s military service

 - A service-connected disability that arises after the applicant ended his or her service

 The amount of benefits a qualified applicant receives depends upon the severity of his or her injury, which is expressed as a percentage of the applicant’s disability — this is known as a “disability rating.”
 Generally, the higher the applicant’s disability rating, the more benefits he or she receives.
 As of the date of publication, the maximum monthly benefits is over $3,500.

-Contact our Suffolk County Disability Attorneys for a Free Consultation
+Contact a Suffolk County Job Accident Lawyer for a Free Consultation

 If you are injured and unable to work due to illness, accident, work-related injury, or military service, you may be entitled to compensation.
 Enlisting the assistance of an attorney can help you present the strongest case possible and maximize your chances of receiving benefits.
 To get started, please contact the attorneys at Turley, Redmond, Rosasco & Rosasco by using our online form or calling us at any of our Suffolk County locations: 631-582-3700 (Ronkonkoma) or 631-399-0400 (Shirley/Riverhead).